Earth Notes: On Smart Heating For Small Buildings in the UK (2012)Updated 2020-09-20 08:03 GMT.

-(In future it may be possible to drop to setback heating and lighting settings more aggressively during grid peak demand/price/intensity periods, or as part of frequency and short-term response, eg shorten times to decide areas are unoccupied and equipment unused, and also trim energy demand of those setback levels a little.)
+(In future it may be possible to drop to setback heating and lighting settings more aggressively during grid peak demand/price/intensity periods.
+Or indeed as part of frequency and short-term response.
+Thus shorten times to decide areas are unoccupied and which equipment unused, and also trim energy demand of those setback levels a little.)

 Weather compensation (running the heating harder when outside is cold) is somewhere between thermostat and anticipation in sophistication.

-Some of the most effective basic savings are from turning heating off/down when people are expected to be absent or asleep, ie time controls, often on daily or weekly cycles.
-The may prove less useful for people on shifts, and often require at least seasonal adjustment, occasional manual overrides for holidays, late meetings, etc. Some time-programme functionality could be replaced or enhanced by occupancy sensing and some fast (eg radiant) heat for when people are unexpectedly up and about.
+Some of the most effective basic savings are from turning heating off/down when people are expected to be absent or asleep.
+That is, time controls, often on daily or weekly cycles.
+They may prove less useful for people on shifts, and often require at least seasonal adjustment.
+Not to mention occasional manual overrides for holidays, late meetings, etc. Some time-programme functionality could be replaced or enhanced by occupancy sensing.
+Plust some fast (eg radiant) heat for when people are unexpectedly up and about.

-Timeouts are an engineer's friend too; how long before occupancy is detected should heating be kicked on, or how soon after expected occupancy doesn't materialise should planned heating be cancelled, eg depending on heating types available.
+Timeouts are an engineer's friend too.
+How long before occupancy is detected should heating be kicked on?
+How soon after expected occupancy doesn't materialise should planned heating be cancelled?
+(All depending on heating types available.)

-The boost button is a simple concept and widely depolyed such as an 'I feel cold button' for force the heating on/up for half an hour, or a 'I've got guests' button to boost DHW heating for an hour or a tankful.
+The boost button is a simple concept and widely depolyed such as an "I feel cold button" for force the heating on/up for half an hour.
+Or an "I've got guests" button to boost DHW heating for an hour or a tankful.

-Predicting when heat will be needed allows slower-reponse systems such as UFH or radiatiors running at lower temperatures to be used, which in turn are potentially more efficient in 'exergy' terms, eg heat-pumps can be run with a higher CoP to deliver the same heating comfort.
+Predicting when heat will be needed allows slower-reponse systems such as UFH or radiatiors running at lower temperatures to be used.
+These in turn are potentially more efficient in 'exergy' terms, eg heat-pumps can be run with a higher CoP to deliver the same heating comfort.
 Clearly, in all sorts of other ways predicting the future can be valuable.

-Remote control of heating is potentially useful for irregularly-occupied spaces, avoiding (for exmaple) the horrors of people leaving heating/air-con on for an entire holiday so that the first hour back will be more comfortable; in this case the human is doing the anticipation explicitly, but easily, from their mobile phone while en route maybe.
+Remote control of heating is potentially useful for irregularly-occupied spaces.
+Thus averting the real horror of people leaving heating/air-con on for an entire holiday so that the first hour back will be more comfortable.
+In this case the human is doing the anticipation explicitly, but easily, from their mobile phone while en route home maybe.

-What you can't measure you can't manage, thus an important element of any smart heating system puts the human back in the loop with feedback from In Home Devices (IHDs) for smart meters and home energy management systems showing 'how much am I using now' but hopefully also 'how much compared to this time yesterday and last week' and 'did doing things this way save money/carbon?'
+What you can't measure you can't manage.
+Thus an important element of any smart heating system puts the human back in the loop with feedback.
+From In Home Devices (IHDs) for smart meters and home energy management systems showing 'how much am I using now', to also 'how much compared to this time yesterday and last week' and 'did doing things this way save money/carbon?'

-It would be good to find a away to help people tune their heating performance against HDD (Heating Degree Days) in-home and without feeling like an engineering test, though such sites as iMeasure already provide the tools.
+It would be good to find a away to help people tune their heating performance against HDD (Heating Degree Days) in-home and without feeling like an engineering test.
+Such sites as iMeasure already provide the tools.

 Storage of heating energy in the home, from concrete thermally massive interiors to the DHW hot water tank to possible battery packs upstream of a heat-pump, can all potentially load-shape demands on the grid, make better use of local and remote intermittent sources, reduce end-user cost and increase comfort.

-There are pros and cons: a thermally-massive interior keeps temperatures stable and potentially allows use of very efficient high-CoP heat-pumps for example, but such structures need a lot of anticipation unless run continuously, which may be inefficient.
-My thermally-lightweight house can be warm in half an hour from chilly if need be, and bedrooms need only be warmed shortly before occupation for example.
-A DHW tank incurs storage losses that may be significant (would be ~25% of consumption for us, for example) but is an enabler for solar thermal and heat pumps.
+There are pros and cons: a thermally-massive interior keeps temperatures stable and potentially allows use of very efficient high-CoP heat-pumps for example.
+But such structures need a lot of anticipation unless run continuously, which may be inefficient.
+My thermally-lightweight house can be warm in half an hour from chilly if need be.
+And our bedrooms need only be warmed shortly before occupation .
+A DHW tank incurs storage losses that may be significant (would be ~25% of consumption for us) but is an enabler for solar thermal and heat pump.

-In my house, on top of more aerogel drylining and MHRV, I'd take the smart wireless TRVs and occupancy sensors so that rooms that people are in (and stay in for at least a few minutes) are warmed, and we dispense with a single thermostat for the house.
-A simple upgrade with LightwaveRF's TRVs (but no occupancy sensing) might be £180 total to get two soft zones (£60 for boiler control to replace existing building thermostat then £60 for each room (for TRV + thermostat at £30 each) plus optional magnetic door/window catches at ~£25 each to avoid calling for heat with windows open.)
+In my house, on top of more aerogel drylining and MHRV, I'd take the smart wireless TRVs and occupancy sensors.
+Why?
+So that rooms that people are in (and stay in for at least a few minutes) are warmed.
+We'd dispense with a single thermostat for the house.
+A simple upgrade with LightwaveRF's TRVs (but no occupancy sensing) might be £180 total to get two soft zones. (£60 for boiler control to replace existing building thermostat then £60 for each room for TRV + thermostat at £30 each.
+Plus optional magnetic door/window catches at ~£25 each to avoid calling for heat with windows open.)
 Normal TRVs would be left on other rads to continue to scavenge heat as now.

 A modern-ish community centre with a single-heating-zone and radiators has people turning TRVs to max then opening windows because of slow response.
-Suggestions to reducie hating bills include making each room a soft zone with wireless TRVs, etc, and adding an initial burst of radiant heat so that people feel warm instantly (such as from electric radiant sources), all driven by occupancy sensors.
-Have further setback to frost stat out of hours, so 3-level scheme.
+Suggestions to reduce heating bills include making each room a soft zone with wireless TRVs, etc. Adding an initial burst of radiant heat so that people feel warm instantly (such as from electric radiant sources) may help too.
+All can be driven by occupancy sensors.
+(Maybe have a further setback to frost stat out of hours, so a 3-level scheme.)

-Less-regular parts of usage patterns add difficulty and complexity, eg home of shift-worker, half-term holidays at school, paper-based irregular bookings for hard-to-heat community centre.
+Less-regular parts of usage patterns add difficulty and complexity.
+Think of a shift-worker, half-term holidays at school, and paper-based irregular bookings for a hard-to-heat community centre.

 In all cases, before and after monitoring of HDD-normalised heating efficiency, bills, and satisfaction 'soft' feedback reports would be a minimum.